Generating French virtual commuting network at municipality level: Material and methods

 and

-The purpose of the model is to generate the ligth grey origin-destination subtable of the region described in Table \ref{ODTable1}.
-To do this it generates the matrix $S \in \mathrm{M}_{n\times n}(\mathbb{N})$ where $S_{ij}$ is the number of commuters from the municipality $i$ (in the region) to the municipality $j$ (in the region).
+The purpose of the model is to generate the light gray origin-destination sub-table of the region described in Table \ref{ODTable1}.
+To do this it generates matrix $S \in \mathrm{M}_{n\times n}(\mathbb{N})$ where $S_{ij}$ represents the number of commuters from municipality $i$ (in the region) to municipality $j$ (in the region).
 It's important to note that $S_{ij}=0$ if $i=j$.
-The algorithm assigns at each individual a place of work with a probability based on the distance from its place of residence to every possible places of work and their corresponding job offer.
-The number of in-commuters of the municipality $j$ and the number of out-commuters of the municipality $i$ decreases each time an individuals living in $i$ is assigned the municipality $j$ as workplace.
-We stop the algorithm when all the out-commuters have a place of work.
+The algorithm assigns to each individual a place of work with a probability based on the distance from the place of residence to every possible place of work and their corresponding job offer.
+The number of in-commuters for municipality $j$ and the number of out-commuters for municipality $i$ decrease each time an individual living in $i$ is assigned municipality $j$ as a workplace.
+The algorithm is stopped when all out-commuters have a place of work.
 The algorithm is described in Algorithm \ref{commut} with $m=n$.